Kochi gubernatorial race seen as barometer on voter attitudes toward Abe | The Japan Times

 Local issues, including policies to deal with local revitalization at a time when the population is graying, are talked up by both candidates.
 But the election comes about a month after a string of scandals in Abe’s Cabinet that have the LDP increasingly worried about the impact on the Kochi vote.

 Isshu Sugawara was forced to resign late last month from his post as economy, trade, and industry minister following media reports accusing him of election campaign law violations.
-Less than a week later, Katsuyuki Kawai resigned as justice minister after a magazine alleged his wife violated election laws when she campaigned for her Upper House seat.
+Less than a week later, Justice Minister Katsuyuki Kawai resigned after a magazine alleged his wife violated election laws when she campaigned for her Upper House seat.

 Then, education minister Koichi Hagiuda created a storm of controversy after he said students seeking to be admitted to university should compete in accordance with their standing, implying financial standing.
 He was forced to apologize but has not resigned.